discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 ![Bot Authorization field](https://i.imgur.com/A8l70bj.png)

-Choose the server you want to add it to (you can only add it to servers you have the "Manage Server" permission on) and click "Authorize".
+Choose the server you want to add it to and click "Authorize".
+Do note that you'll need the "Manage Server" permission on a server in order to be able to add your bot there.
 This should then present you a nice confirmation message:

 ![Bot authorized](https://i.imgur.com/BAUsjyg.png)